Scheme for Compensation for Detriment caused by Defective Administration

 - explain how our actions or inactions were defective

-- provide details of the detriment being claimed, including an explanation of how the amount claimed is calculated
+- provide details of the detriment being claimed, including an explanation of how you calculated the amount claimed

 - explain how the defective administration directly caused the loss.